micsupasun/university_of_essex/neural_networks_and_deep_learning/README.md

 [CE889-SP Assignment Brief 2022.pdf](https://github.com/micsupasun/university_of_essex/blob/main/neural_networks_and_deep_learning/CE889-SP%20Assignment%20Brief%202022.pdf) is the homework file I got from a professor teaching Deep learning.

 # Lab File
-This is all the lab file create Logistic Model and neural network and basic deep learning model
+This is all the lab files that create Logistic Model and neural network, and basic deep learning model

 [lab1.ipynb](https://github.com/micsupasun/university_of_essex/blob/main/neural_networks_and_deep_learning/lab1.ipynb) is the first lab file practice essential python files